manikandank276/blog/README.md

 # blog

-This repository content I prepared for learning.
+This repository content data I prepared for learning.